CHGLongStone/just-core/docs/WTFAQ.md

   * undermine the ability to optimize performance through bloated application structure
   * require developers to pragmatically speaking _learn a new language_

-* no matter what you get off the shelf you MUST develop your own IP to differentiate in the market

 ## Clever vs Intelligent Programming